-“If you’re driving and you want to have the music up for example, you don’t have to take your eyes off the road, you just hold your hand out and the controls stick to your hand, so you can feel them.”
+“If you’re driving and you want to have the music up, for example, you don’t have to take your eyes off the road, you just hold your hand out and the controls stick to your hand, so you can feel them.”

 Smartphones and other devices could also see benefits by controlling appliances in the kitchen, using TVs and computers or even Snoozing the alarm in the morning would all become just a matter of waving your hands.

-Devices like Xbox gaming camera and many other can already be controlled with gestures, but UltraHaptics add an extra layer of feedback, by generating the sensation of a force field: “Haptics is not only a sense of touch but contains all of the information that you get from the sense of touch.
-What you’re feeling, what sort of pressure, the tactile sensation given by an object or surface.
+Devices like Xbox gaming camera and many others can already be controlled with gestures, but UltraHaptics add an extra layer of feedback, by generating the sensation of a force field: “Haptics is not only a sense of touch but contains all of the information that you get from the sense of touch.
+What you’re feeling, what sort of pressure, the tactile sensation gave by an object or surface.
 You also know where your limbs are and how they’re moving, all from the sense of touch.
 It’s all this information that cues how you’re interacting with the world,” Carter said.

 Ultrasound can be touch and feel

 To create invisible buttons or shapes, UltraHaptics use a small collection of ultrasonic speakers, concentrating the sound waves to a specific point.
-Sound travels through air by creating a pressure differential, so by focusing several of these differentials to a target location, the result is a single localized spot of high pressure.
+Sound travels through the air by creating a pressure differential, so by focusing several of these differentials to a target location, the result is a single localized spot of high pressure.

 “If you put your hand in the way, it actually emits enough of a force on your hand to slightly displace your skin.”

-“We use that and control it to vibrate your skin, and give you this feeling.
+“We use that and control it to vibrate your skin and give you this feeling.
 What you eventually get is a sensation of vibration on your hands,” Carter explained.

-With the current prototype, the smallest point that can be created is 8.5 millimetres in diameter, but the shape can be morphed into a surface, creating different textures over a single “object” by differentiating the pressure levels.
+With the current prototype, the smallest point that can be created is 8.5 millimeters in diameter, but the shape can be morphed into a surface, creating different textures over a single “object” by differentiating the pressure levels.